Newsom Pumps $37.2 Million Into California Apprenticeships to Widen HVAC Technician Pipeline

 Gov. Gavin Newsom on April 9 announced a $37.2 million expansion of California's apprenticeship and workforce training system, with HVAC technicians named among the trades targeted for 60,000 new earn-and-learn slots.
 The money flows through the California Apprenticeship Council Training Fund and the High Road Training Partnerships program, and the package includes $18.6 million spread across 160 state-registered building trades programs.

 HVAC gets called out by name alongside sheet metal workers, plumbers, and electricians in the grant language.
 That's meaningful.
 Previous state workforce rounds lumped HVAC under "construction" and contractors had to fight for a slice.
-This one acknowledges that the trade is short roughly 12,000 field technicians statewide, according to the California Employment Development Department's 2025 occupational projections.
+This one names the trade directly.
+The demand backdrop is real: the California Employment Development Department projects that heating, air conditioning, and refrigeration mechanics and installers will grow 11.2% in California between 2022 and 2032, adding roughly 4,300 jobs on top of replacement needs as veteran techs retire.

 Contractors are paying attention.